The infamous white wines of Burgundy

 The status and reverence given to the superlative white wines of Burgundy are arguably under threat.
 California, Australia, New Zealand, and other European regions have proven that you can coax great class and refinement out of Chardonnay grown worldwide.
-It is simply undeniable that Burgundy no longer has a monopoly on fine white wines, produced from that noble grape – it operates in an increasingly crowded marketplace.
+It is simply undeniable that Burgundy no longer has a monopoly on fine white wines produced from that noble grape – it operates in an increasingly crowded marketplace.

-Yet as far as collectors as concerned, the most famous white wine villages of the Cote d’Or have no true equals.
+As far as collectors are concerned, the most famous white wine villages of the Cote d’Or have no true equals.
 They concede that other parts of the world, notably California and Australia, can produce plenty of competition for village Burgundy.
 But at the Grand Cru level, the best white Burgundies remain unequaled.
 Elsewhere, the terroirs have yet to be found or have not yet been correctly exploited.
 The top Montrachet, Corton-Charlemagne, and Meursault wines have no rivals.
 They are among the most profound and long-lived white wines on earth, with reserves of flavor beyond imagination.
 Therefore, our guide to the white wines of Burgundy will only focus on the most venerable wines and the most lauded of producers.
 Join Cellar Tours on a private Collectors Burgundy Wine Tour to taste some of these world-class whites.

 A collector’s journey into fine white Burgundy must start in the Cote de Beaune.
 The neighboring Cote de Nuits is mostly a red wine paradise, while the Cote de Beaune further south is where the world’s most expensive Chardonnay is planted.
 Corton-Charlemagne is a name that always elicits intense excitement from collectors – the grand cru vineyards of this appellation face south-west toward the village of Pernand-Vergelesses and across the valley toward Savigny.
 The much-revered grand cru takes its name from the first Holy Roman Emperor, who was effectively the ruler of the civilized western world.
 He controlled many domaines in ancient Burgundy, including Corton.
 The earliest extant document referring to the cru dates back to the 14th century, although Chardonnay was not planted until the mid-1800s.